sathvikask0/Coding-Interview-Prep/README.md

 2. Try it yourself - see the question - if not getting it - see the approach - code it - still not getting? - see my code - but still write it your own way.
 That is how you will learn no way around.

 ## Best Sites for Practice.
-Follow them in the given order exactly
+Follow them in the given order exactly!
 ### DO NOT SKIP ANY QUESTION OR TOPIC - DON'T FOOL YOURSELF:
 ### Use the free offerings in the best way possible - DO ALL OF THEM :
 1. https://www.interviewbit.com/practice/